 ORIGIN-KEYis identical to the Identity Provider Name you set later in the SSO Operator Dashboard in Set Up OIDC Identity Provider in Single Sign‑On, except that it cannot include uppercase letters or spaces.
-You can change this value later if, for example, you want to enter a different identity provider name later.

 Click Create and record the client ID and client secret generated.
 You enter these values as your Relying Party OAuth Client ID and Relying Party OAuth Client Secret in the SSO Operator Dashboard in Set Up OIDC Identity Provider in Single Sign‑On below.

-Follow the steps below to set up the OIDC identity provider in Single Sign‑On.
+Follow the steps below to set up the OIDC identity provider in Single Sign‑On:

 Follow steps 1–6 in Add an OIDC Provider.

 Enter your Relying Party OAuth Client ID and Relying Party OAuth Client Secret from the Generate GCP Client Credentials above.

 Under Advanced Settings > Attribute Mappings (optional) > User Attributes, select email as the User Schema Attribute and enter